-- (a) We may collect, use and disclose various personal information about you for the purposes of providing services to you, facilitating our internal business operations, including the fulfilment of any legal and regulatory requirements and providing you with information about us and the services that we offer. - (b) The information we request of you is relevant to providing you with the care and services you need.
-If you choose not to provide us with some or all of the information we request, we may not be able to provide you with the care and services you require. - (c) We may disclose personal information about you to your nominated next of kin in an emergency, our related entities and affiliated organisations and service providers, who assist us in operating our business. - (d) Also, if we provide you with in-home care, we may leave your record of treatment, which includes personal information, at your home.
-You acknowledge that you will keep the record safe and secure and that you will inform us if any event or threatened event jeopardises the safety and security of this record. - (e) We will not disclose your information to overseas recipients.
-If we do, we will take all steps that are reasonable in the circumstances to ensure that the overseas recipient does not breach the Australian Privacy Principles.
+- We are committed to the Australian Privacy Principles contained in the Privacy Act 1988 (Cth).
+We may collect, use and disclose various personal information about you for the purposes of providing services to you, facilitating our internal business operations, including the fulfilment of any legal and regulatory requirements and providing you with information about us and the services that we offer.
+We may disclose personal information about you to your nominated next of kin in an emergency, our related entities and affiliated organisations and service providers, who assist us in operating our business.
+Also, if we provide you with in-home care, we may leave your record of treatment which includes personal information, at your home.
+You acknowledge that you will keep the record safe and secure and that you will inform us if any event or threatened event jeopardises the safety and security of this record. - 28.2 We will at all times take reasonable steps to ensure the confidentiality and privacy of personal information provided to us by you, your Authorised Person and relatives is managed and used according to law and this Agreement.
+For more information, please see our Privacy Policy.